The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 - Chennai, Tamil Nadu, INDIA

 I posed the same question few months ago and got answers.
-My substrate was alloy steel and Hydrogen Peroxide mixed with caustic soda worked.
+My substrate was alloy steel and Hydrogen Peroxide [linked by editor to product info at Amazon] mixed with caustic soda worked.
 You didn't say your base metal, but look into this site.
 I am sure you also will.

 Monterrey, NL, Mexico

 A. Stripping of Ti Nitride.
 H202 and EDTA, some of one a slug of the other and moderate heat.
 Ti-nitride all gone, base metal OKJon Quirt

 What letter number to reach that formula?
 Tell me more for a clue.

 Note to Readers: Search our site for "strip TiN remove nitride" or see letter 5007.

 Q. I am using Hydrogen Peroxide & caustic soda to remove TiN Coating from M50 tool.
 Having a recent concern with pitting corrosion in the areas were the TiN has been removed.
 Any possible root causes?Ron Rhoads

 - Lason, South Carolina